No Community Cases; 1 Case Of COVID-19 In Managed Isolation

 There is one case to report related to recent returnees in managed isolation facilities since the Ministry’s update yesterday.

-The seven-day rolling average of new cases detected at the border is 3.
-Since 1 January 2021, there have been 76 historical cases, out of a total of 570 cases.
+The seven-day rolling average of new cases detected at the border is two.
+Since 1 January 2021, there have been 76 historical cases, out of a total of 568 cases.

 New border cases in New Zealand